Photo by Heidi Ryder

-Not only does the Disneyland Resort offer weddings, but they offer wedding ceremonies at all three hotels and both parks.
+Not only does The Disneyland Resort offer weddings but they offer wedding ceremonies at all three hotels and both parks.
 All three hotels have several ballrooms, and at least two of the three hotels have gorgeous outdoor spaces.
-If you have the funds, you can get married in Disney’s California Adventure with World of Color behind you and have your reception at the Animation Building.
+If you have a little more funds you can get married in Disney’s California Adventure with World of Color behind you and have your reception at the Animation Building.
 For an in-park wedding, you can even add an attraction experience for your guests, like couple Jennifer and Peter did.
-If you REEEEEEALLY have the funds, Disneyland offers beautiful ceremonies in front of Sleeping Beauty’s Castle with a reception on the It’s a Small World mall.
+If your budget is a little more plentiful, Disneyland offers beautiful nighttime ceremonies in front of Sleeping Beauty’s Castle with a reception on the It’s a Small World mall.

-Response #2: Wow, getting married at the Disneyland Resort must be costing you a small fortune.
+Myth #2: Wow, getting married at The Disneyland Resort must be costing you a small fortune.

-Castle weddings excluded, there are certainly plenty of affordable options for weddings at the Disneyland Resort.
-First of all, the Escape Package provides you everything you need for a small wedding and reception for up to 26** people for $5,000.
-Otherwise, Disneyland Resort weddings start at $12,000.* This is much less than the average cost of weddings in Orange County, CA, which in 2010 was $31,954.
+Castle weddings excluded, there are certainly plenty of affordable options for weddings at The Disneyland Resort.
+First of all, the Escape Package provides you everything you need for a small wedding and reception for up to 20 people for $6,000.* Otherwise, Disneyland Resort weddings start at $15,000.* This is much less than the average cost of weddings in Orange County, CA, which in 2017 was $36,745.
 (And yes, it is possible to stay at the minimum or at least very close and still have a beautiful wedding.)

 When people picture a Disneyland wedding, they assume the bride will be wearing a Cinderella-type gown, and will be dropped off by a pumpkin-shaped carriage, and Donald Duck will perform the ceremony, and Mickey Mouse’s face will be plastered all over everything.
 And if this is how you want your wedding to look, Disneyland’s planning team will make this happen for you (short of Donald marrying you – there are no characters allowed at ceremonies, sorry).